pieterbonnet/pbHolidaysComputation/README.md

 The calculation will give March 1st except for leap years where it will give February 29th.

 #### :warning: Important note on the combination and order of the shifts
 The calculation function will first consider the MondayIfSunday and FridayIfSaturday properties, which are cumulative.
-If these properties are used, it will stop there and ignore any other offsets.
+If these properties are used, it will STOP there and IGNORE any other offsets.
 Otherwise, it will apply only ONE of the following conditions in the order below:

  1. AlwaysPreviousWeekDay